ot4i/app-connect-templates/resources/markdown/Announce new Eventbrite attendees on Slack and send a voucher_instructions.md

 ## Related templates

-The previous template in this series is 'Announce new Eventbrite attendee on Slack'.
+The previous template in this series is 'Announce new Eventbrite attendees on Slack'.

 The next template in this series is 'Welcome guide part 3 - Create a CSV file in Box of the products in Salesforce'.